flaglyco/flagly-api/README.md

-# Switchboard
+# Flagly API

-Switchboard is a feature-flag/remote-configuration manager.
+Flagly is a feature-flag/remote-configuration manager.

 ## Table of Contents